 Definitions from C - Capability to I - Issue Resolution Strategy

-A service, function or operation that enables an organisation to exploit opportunities.
+A service, function or operation that enables an organization to exploit opportunities.

 A group of specialists appointed to support a Business Change Manager in the Business Change Management aspects of benefits realisation.

-The ongoing activity of maintaining a sound system of internal control by which the directors and officers of an organisation ensure that effective management systems, including financial monitoring and control systems, have been put in place to protect assets, earning capacity, and the reputation of the organisation.
+The ongoing activity of maintaining a sound system of internal control by which the directors and officers of an organization ensure that effective management systems, including financial monitoring and control systems, have been put in place to protect assets, earning capacity, and the reputation of the organization.

 Technical and administrative activities concerned with the creation, maintenance and controlled change of configuration throughout the life of a product.

-The totality of the change initiatives within an organisation; it may comprise a number of programmes, standalone projects and other initiatives that achieve congruence of change.
+The totality of the change initiatives within an organization; it may comprise a number of programmes, standalone projects and other initiatives that achieve congruence of change.